none-None1/BFFuck/README.md

 or
 lt(x,<variable>)

-eq(x,<number>) # Compares x and the variable or number, if x is equal the variable or number, set x to 1, otherwise 0 or eq(x,<variable>)
+eq(x,<number>) # Compares x and the variable or number, if x is equal to the variable or number, set x to 1, otherwise 0 or eq(x,<variable>)
 ```